indraneil/Articles/DR_Story.md

 ### Understanding the service
 The service is split up into regional scale units, each of which is a collection of micro-services running on a common [service fabric based compute cluster](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-azure-clusters-overview).
 - The micro-services use independent storages and code repositories and talk to each other using HTTPS.
+Quite a few microservices ran with [in-memory stateful data](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-reliable-collections), which meant that data in the service was the primary source of truth.
 - They share common libraries around logging/authentication/service lifecycle/storage etc.
 - They share the same CI/CD frameworks, and monitoring dashboards, but all other decisions are taken independently.